 Who Should Attend

-Educators who serve Grades 6-12: Classroom Teachers, Reading Specialists, School Librarians/Media Specialists, Public Librarians, Library Aides, Title I Staff Members, Administrators, and Parents.
+Educators who serve Grades 6-12: Classroom Teachers, Reading Specialists, School Librarians/Media Specialists, Public Librarians, Library Aides, Title I Staff, Administrators, and Parents.

 Special Benefits of Attending